 Faculty members in the Department of Pathology are responsible for the Medical Examiner's Offices in St. Louis city and county.
 A Medical Death Investigator Training Course is held three times a year and a Masters Advanced Training Conference is held every other year.
 A total of approximately 190 hospital autopsies, 400 forensic autopsies, 36,300 surgical specimens, 8,000 cytologies, and 3,100,000 laboratory tests are performed each year.
 Currently, 640 fine needle aspirates are interpreted in cytopathology.

 Our department also serves as a referral center for evaluation of hereditary bleeding and thrombophilic disorders, inherited metabolic diseases, muscle biopsies, renal biopsies, toxicology, immunohistochemistry, immunohematology and electron microscopy.

 A Flow Cytometry Laboratory houses two Beckman Coulter FC 500 flow cytometers.
-Our DNA Laboratory houses an Abbott Molecular m200rt real-time PCR instrument, a QIACube nucleicisolation robot, and a Roche LightCycler 480 II.
+Our Molecular Diagnostics Laboratory houses an Abbott Molecular m200rt real-time PCR instrument, a QIACube nucleicisolation robot, and a Roche LightCycler 480 II.

 Autopsy - Four Months